jeffliu6068/GMMchisquare/README.md

     time.sleep(0.01)
 ```

-This will run through every gene and categorize them using the GMMchisquare protocol
+This will run through every gene and categorize them using the GMMchisquare protocol.
+If there is a specific gene or probe you're interested in looking at, for example CDH1, you can change the gene_name = ['CDH1'] to look at the gene of interest or if there are multiple genes interested, for example CDH1, CDH12, CDX1, you can change the gene_name = ['CDH1', 'CDH12', 'CDX1'].

 ### Saving The Output Data